 You may not think about it very often, but rates of oral cancer are on the rise in the United States -- and not just for smokers (though their risk is especially high).
 More and more young, healthy patients are being diagnosed for oral cancer per year.
-That’s why your dentist in Kernersville, Dr. Veronica S. Walker, recommends regular oral cancer screenings for adults of all ages.
+That’s why your dentist in Kernersville, Dr. Zack Walker, recommends regular oral cancer screenings for adults of all ages.
 Keep reading to find out why they are important, what to expect, and when to schedule your next visits for oral cancer screenings in Kernersville, NC.
 Doing so just may save your life.

 What Is Oral Cancer?